rizkyilhampra/rizkyilhampra/README.md

 <h1  style="font-weight: 700;">Hi, there! 👋</h1>
 <p>
-I'm Rizky Ilham Pratama, a final semester student pursuing a degree in Computer Science at Polytechnic State of Banjarmasin and a junior web developer.
+I'm Rizky Ilham Pratama, a final semester student in Computer Science at Polytechnic State of Banjarmasin and a junior web developer.
 As a junior web developer who was several building project app with PHP (when some people call PHP is dead 😁) and honestly, haven't experience working as team.
 </p>